espocrm/documentation/docs/extensions/project-management/projects.md

 The order in which you select two tasks determines the direction of the dependency.

+When creating a task or milestone while another task is selected, it will create a dependent task in the same group right after the selected task.

 The Gantt view can be disabled for a specific project in its Settings.